 As in previous surveys the reasons for failure were mainly stormy weather and client fitness or acclimatisation issues.

-Before booking it's worth reading the comments about our style of expedition, as I lead smaller, more interesting and more adventurous courses and expeditions than many big companies.
+Before booking it's worth reading the comments about our style of expedition, as we lead smaller, more interesting and more adventurous courses and expeditions than many big companies.

-If you need any more general information about ANDES and the way I run our courses and expeditions visit our general information page
+If you need any more general information about ANDES and the way we run our courses and expeditions visit our general information page